Rangers vs Panathinaikos: How will Russell Martin's new-look side line up for first competitive game of season?

 Djiga, Rothwell and Aasgaard would be the most likely candidates to go straight into the starting lineup, while Fernandez might be brought along more slowly and Cameron missed the start of pre-season struggling with a calf injury.

-Unfortunately, Aasgaard suffered an injury in a behind-closed-doors game and is a "touch and go" for Tuesday according to Martin, which leaves the door open for someone else to make their case moving forward.
+Unfortunately, Aasgaard suffered an injury in a behind-closed-doors game and is a "doubt" for Tuesday according to Martin, which leaves the door open for someone else to make their case moving forward.

 The game will come too soon for Gassama's first start, but he will likely be involved more in the second leg.